TheRealOwenRees/plantID_discordbot/README.md

 ## Credits
 - [themanifold](https://github.com/themanifold) who cast his careful eye over the code, making sure that I wasn't making any obvious errors, and for making my todo list longer each day
 - [Country Roles](https://github.com/dolphingarlic/country-roles) from which my knowledge of [Discord.py] 'cogs' was solidified.
-Their implemtation of 'BotInfo' was used to create more information on the bot, and generally helped me clean up my code
+Their implementation of 'BotInfo' was used to create more information on the bot, and generally helped me clean up my code

 ## License